keithamus/jwerty/README-DETAILED.md

    try to match `d` and so on.

  - If `jwertyCode` includes optionals (e.g 'ctrl+shift+p/cmd+shift+p') it
-   will look at both, and if either return match then the return value will be `true`.
+   will look at both, and if either return a match then the return value will be `true`.

 #### Example Usage

     // add "pasted" class when ctrl+v/cmd+v is pressed